dsccommunity/SqlServerDsc/CONTRIBUTING.md

 tests are grouped in the file `azure-pipelines.yml` in the integration tests jobs.

-There are three, seperate, integration tests jobs that each, independently, test SQL Server 2016, SQL Server 2017 and SQL Server 2019.
+There are three, separate, integration tests jobs that each, independently, test SQL Server 2016, SQL Server 2017 and SQL Server 2019.

 ### Testing of examples files